xCSxXenon/batch_files/README.md

 A collection of batch scripts I wrote to automate and simplify my workflows.
 Written and maintained by me unless specified otherwise.

   \
+"[CMDlets](./CMDlets/)" contains scripts that act as CMDlets.
+The directory is added to my PATH nvironment variable so I can run them from anywhere via CMD.

 "[Show Sorting](./Show%20Sorting/)" contains scripts I use for renaming and sorting episodic-style releases from independent creators.

 "[USB Setup](./USB%20Setup/)" contains scripts for formatting external storage devices.